-If your child is in toddler Montessori childcare, you clearly value their education.
+If your child is in Montessori childcare, you clearly value their education.
 Most parents who sign their children up for a Montessori education do so very deliberately, and you are likely no exception.
 Good for you!
 The Montessori approach provides an amazing foundation for students to build upon, and you can rest assured your child will be getting an excellent start in life when they attend a Montessori based daycare.

 In order to ensure your child's Montessori education is as effective as possible, you can provide them with activities at home that are just perfect for expanding upon what they are learning in school.
 Here are a few simple ideas of activities you can do at home to help your child get the very most out of their Montessori childcare experience.

 Letter identification is the first step to reading.
 You can help your child learn to identify numbers by playing this letter-matching game.

 Begin with 52 squares of cardboard.
 Paint each of 26 of the squares with a different letter of the alphabet and set aside to dry.
 While you are waiting for the paint to dry, cut one letter from each of the remaining squares, making sure you have one for each letter of the alphabet.

 To play with the game, lay the painted squares out in front of your child and have them match the correct cutout to each one.
 Remind your child of the name of each letter as they match it with its partner, and have them repeat the letter names after you.